 2. Participate in an activity to experience and react to nonverbal communications.

-- 3. View the animation on communication.

-- 4. Create a Thinking Map® to clarify key points about the communication process and emotional intelligence.
+GATHER PHASE: So, what else do you need to know or learn?
+3. View the animation on communication.
+4. Create a Thinking Map® to clarify key points about the communication process and emotional intelligence.
 Be prepared to present your Thinking Map® to the class.

-- 5. Answer the reinforcing question(s).

-PROCESS PHASE: Now what can you do with this new information you've learned?

-- 6. Role-play the correct responses to the provided communication scenario. - 7.
-Critique other teams about their responses.
-Create a T-Chart to record correct and incorrect responses. - 8.
-Reflect on communication scenarios.
+5. Answer the reinforcing question(s).
+PART 2 PROCESS PHASE: Now what can you do with this new information you've learned?
+6. Role-play the correct responses to the provided communication scenario.
+7. Critique other teams about their responses.
+Create a T-Chart to record correct and incorrect responses.
+8. Reflect on communication scenarios.
 Answer the Reflection Question(s) presented by your instructor.

-- 9. View the animation on communication feedback. - 10.
-Role-play providing and receiving feedback using the provided feedback scenario.
-Create a T-Chart to record correct and incorrect observations for providing feedback. - 11.
-Answer the reinforcing question(s).

-PROCESS PHASE: Now what can you do with this new information you've learned? ...
-With this new information you've learned?

-- 12. Complete Exercise #1 Plan of Action to think through your own personal quest for becoming a better communicator. - 13.
-Complete the Interpersonal Awareness and Empathy profiles of the Success Profiler® program or provided documentation.
-Prepare to include Exercise #1 Plan of Action and completed Success Profiler® activity sheets in your Cadet Portfolio. - 14.
-Reflect on your plan of action.
+GATHER PHASE: So, what else do you need to know or learn?
+9. View the animation on communication feedback.
+10. Role-play providing and receiving feedback using the provided feedback scenario.
+Create a T-Chart to record correct and incorrect observations for providing feedback.
+11. Answer the reinforcing question(s).
+PART 3 PROCESS PHASE: Now what can you do with this new information you've learned?
+12. Complete Exercise #1 - Plan of Action to think through your own personal quest for becoming a better communicator.
+13. Complete the Interpersonal Awareness and Empathy profiles of the Success Profiler® program or provided documentation.
+Prepare to include Exercise #1 - Plan of Action and completed Success Profiler® activity sheets in your Cadet Portfolio.
+14. Reflect on your plan of action.
 Answer the Reflection Question(s) presented by your instructor.
+Asse ssment Activities: PART 4 APPLY PH IASE: What else can you do with what you've learned today?
 15. Complete the Improving and Making It Work activities of the Interpersonal Awareness and Empathy profiles on the Success Profiler® program.
 Add your printouts and summary to your Cadet Notebook.

-- 16. Complete the Communicating to Lead Performance Assessment Task.
-Submit your completed performance assessment task to your instructor for feedback and a grade. - 17.
-Review the key words of this lesson. - 18.
-Review this lesson's Essential Question.
+16. Complete the Communicating to Lead Performance Assessment Task.
+Submit your completed performance assessment task to your instructor for feedback and a grade.

+17. Review the key words of this lesson.

+18. Review this lesson's Essential Question.